drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-X-ray determinations were carried out with all the lead compounds discovered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/x-ray-determination-lead-inhibitors-5ade097d'><i class='fa fa-play' aria-hidden='true'></i></button>X-ray determinations were carried out with all the lead compounds discovered.
 They confirmed the accuracy of the predictions made on the basis of modeling studies, with however one surprise concerning the indole inhibitor, as detailed in the following page.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.